All Episodes

 This is true in ancient Mesopotamia, in Egypt, and throughout Mesoamerica.

-The birth of the comet Venus is synchronous with In the global mythological tradition, the death of the ancient sun god, who is Saturn.
+The birth of the comet Venus is synchronous with, in the global mythological tradition, the death of the ancient sun god, who is Saturn.

-Now, whatever else one may think about these ideas, and you have to just gradually draw them out, it's a universal tradition, and it has not been previously detected by scholars.
+Now, whatever else one may think about these ideas, then you have to just gradually draw them out.

 The reason it has not been previously detected by scholars is that they have tended to work in specialized realms.

-And when they have seen such anomalies as the name for the word translated,
+And when they have seen such anomalies as the name for the word translated, or Let's say the name for the sun, meaning actually the planet Saturn, they think they're dealing with a local anomaly.

-So what is that suggesting occurred?
+So, what is that suggesting occurred?

-That there was a pass close enough to us?
+That there was a pass close enough to us.

-Let's see if we can answer this question first then.
+Well, no, let's see if we can answer this question first then.

 What was happening fundamentally at that time?

-Throughout the age, remembered mythically as the Golden Age, it loomed as an immense body in the sky.
+It loomed as an immense body in the sky.

 It was the ancient sun god, the central luminary of the sky, the universal monarch.

-Now, if you take any regions, ancient traditions of kingship, you trace the lines of kings historically backward, you eventually reach A mythical first king who is a very luminous figure, who is in fact the ancient sun god, and that god is the planet Saturn ruling the sky as the universal monarch, considered by every ancient culture as the prototype of kings.
+Now, if you take any regions, ancient traditions of kingship, you trace the lines of kings historically backward, you eventually reach a mythical first king who is a very luminous figure, who is in fact the ancient sun god.

-That's how powerful this entire experience is.
+That's how powerful this entire experience was on the human imagination.

-similar to ours, very close to Earth.
+Suggesting then, what, that it was in an orbit almost similar to ours, very close to Earth?

 Okay, now we have to get to a level of a little bit more specificity.